merwynl/merwynl.github.io/_tabs/contact.md

 I’m on a quest to make every pixel earn its paycheck and always eager to collaborate on projects that demand both technical precision and artistic vision.

-Whether refining pipelines, solving complex rendering challenges, or pioneering new tools, I am committed to shaping experiences that inspire and perform.
+Whether its refining pipelines, solving complex rendering challenges, or pioneering new tools, I am committed to shaping experiences that inspire and perform.
 Let’s build worlds that don’t just look incredible, but feel incredible to play. 🎮✨

 Available for: Full-time, remote & freelance opportunities.